-Homework assignments 15% Two Design projects 5% each, 10% total Two Midterm exams 20% each, 40% total Final exam 35% Note: Homework and Design projects are done in either MS-Excel or Google Sheets uploaded to Brightspace.
-The data from certain numbers in the spreadsheets is entered into the automatic grading system in Brightspace.
+Homework assignments 15% Two Design projects 5% each, 10% total Two Midterm exams 20% each, 40% total Final exam 35% grading system in Brightspace.
+You will have three attempts to enter data for homework and design projects.

+Note: Homework and design projects are done in either MS-Excel or Google Sheets uploaded to Brightspace.
+The data from certain numbers in the spreadsheets is entered into the automatic